 It is almost Easter, and for us that means making lots of hard boiled eggs to dye.
 Nobody except for me enjoys eating them (and when I say I enjoy, I mean that very loosely).
 Because of that, I typically take little care when boiling eggs for dyeing.
 They are overcooked, have that nasty green ring and many end up cracked.
 Since the will be spending the night at room temperature in my living room, they go straight in the trash.
 However, I hear that some folks let their children dye eggs just for fun and then the big bunny hides plastic eggs instead.
 If this is what happens in your house, perhaps a dyed pressure cooker hard boiled egg is something you would enjoy eating.

+UPDATED: After some reader feedback and more recipe testing, I reduced the amount of water in this recipe from 2 cups to 1 cup.
+You can simmer the sauce further to thicken to your taste.
 So many of our dinners start with a good tomato sauce.
 Sometimes (a lot of the time), I open a jar.
 I am busy and like lots of families, I need to get dinner on the table quickly.
 Nothing compares to the ease of jarred sauce, but this homemade pasta sauce recipe is pretty darn close and tastes WAY better.
 The Instant Pot® does a great job of giving it that long-simmered flavor in a fraction of the time.

 Hi, I am Julie and welcome to Instantly Delicious.
 I am so glad you are here to share in my adventures with using an Instant Pot ® to make easy, nutritious, and Instantly Delicious food.